NMB Bank Tanzania

-NMB Bank, is a commercial bank in Tanzania.
+NMB Bank Plc. is a commercial bank in Tanzania.
 It is licensed by the Bank of Tanzania, the central bank and national banking regulator.

+Overview

+As of 31 December 2022, the bank's total assets were valued at approximately US$4.106 billion (TSh 10.2 trillion), with more than 6 million customer accounts and more than 3,500 employees.

-As of September 2023, the bank was a large financial services institution, providing commercial banking services to individuals, small to medium-sized corporate clients, as well as large businesses.
-Then, it was the third-largest commercial bank in Tanzania, by assets, behind FBME Bank and CRDB Bank.
+As of September 2023, the bank was a large financial services institution, providing commercial banking services to individuals, small and medium-sized enterprises, corporate clients as well as large businesses.
+Then, it was the second-largest commercial bank in Tanzania, by assets, behind CRDB Bank Plc.
+At that time, NMB Bank was ranked as the 3rd most profitable bank in the East African Community, having risen from 10th position in 2018.
+In 2023 its cost to income ratio was 38 percent.